zchee/neovim-wiki/Installing-Neovim.md

     sudo apt-get install software-properties-common

-If you're using older versions Ubuntu you have to use:
+If you're using an older version Ubuntu you have to use:

     sudo apt-get install python-software-properties